-Annualized for periods less than one year.
-Expenses of the Fund and do not include the effect of the underlying funds' expenses.
-For additional information are based on the direct expenses of the Fund and Statement of Additional Information.
-During the underlying funds, please refer to the Prospectus and Statement of Additional Information.
+Expense ratios are based on the direct expenses of the Fund and do not include the effect of the underlying funds' expenses.
+For additional information on the underlying funds, please refer to the Prospectus and Statement of Additional Information.

+Expense ratios include expenses reimbursed to the Advisor.

 During the period, certain fees may have been waived and/or reimbursed.
-If such waivers/reimbursements had not occurred, the ratios would have been as indicated. £
+If such waivers/reimbursements had not occurred, the ratios would have been as indicated. \oplus

-Portfolio turnover is calculated on the basis of the Fund as a whole without distinguishing among the classes of shares 6
+Portfolio turnover is calculated on the basis of the Fund as a whole without distinguishing among the classes of shares.